motlaghi1/Messenger_app/Assets/Use_Case_Description/send_message_use_case.markdown

 6. The system clears the input area.

-7. The system sends the user's message to the text channel.
+7. The system pushes the sent message to the respective table in the message database.

 Alternative Flows: